NICU Nurse Resume Example

 You’ll find templates for roles like pediatric nurse, nurse manager, and nursing assistant.
 Each example highlights skills and experience recruiters want to see right now.

-If you’re searching for pediatric nurse resume examples, you’re in the right spot.
+If you’re searching for pediatric nurse resume examples or need inspiration for your cover letter, you’re in the right spot.
 I know how important it is to show your experience with children’s care.

 There are lots of ways to highlight relevant skills, like proficiency in electronic charting or strong communication with families.
 Employers like seeing specific numbers-think patient ratios or years in pediatric units.